-Today, migration is one of the most contested political and emotionally charged issues in the global public debate and media.
-While mainstream media often report on ‘the refugee crisis’ and migration from a factual and distant point of view, documentaries can offer an alternative perspective and can deepen our understanding of the complexities of migration, displacement and exile in today’s globalised world in ways that differ from mainstream journalism.
-Documentaries do so through artistic choices in the use of cinematic languages such as sound, image and editing and through a focus on everyday human drama beyond the headlines.
+Today migration is one of the most contested political and emotionally charged issues in the global public debate and media.
+While mainstream media often report on ‘the refugee crisis’ and migration from a factual and distant point of view, documentaries can offer an alternative perspective and can deepen our understanding of the complexities of migration, displacement and exile in today’s globalized world in ways that differ from mainstream journalism.
+Documentaries do so through artistic choices in the use of cinematic language such as sound, image and editing and through a focus on everyday human drama beyond the headlines.

 In this course, we will investigate the different ways in which documentaries depict migrants, refugees and people in exile through a visit to IDFA, one of the world’s largest and leading documentary festivals.
-In the first part, you will be introduced to the field of documentary studies and get acquainted with the different (historical) modes of documentary storytelling.
+In the first part, students will be introduced to the field of documentary studies and get acquainted with the different (historical) modes of documentary storytelling.
 We will then zoom in on the issue of the representation of migration by attending multiple screenings at IDFA.
-In the second part, you will translate these insights and ideas into a concept for your own (short) documentary on the issue of migration and develop a treatment.
+In the second part, students will translate these insights and ideas into a concept for a their own (short) documentary on the issue of migration and they will develop a treatment.

-You will attend interactive lectures and guest lectures by filmmakers, researchers and experts, as well as multiple screenings during IDFA, individually reflect on the topic of the representation of migration by writing an essay and - in groups - develop a concept, do research and write a treatment for your own (short) documentary.
+Students will attend interactive lectures and guest lectures by filmmakers/researchers/experts, they will attend multiple screenings during IDFA (8-19 November), they will (individually) reflect on the topic of the representation of migration by writing an essay and they will (in groups) develop a concept, do research and write a treatment for their own (short) documentary.

 The schedule will be available on Datanose.